 To evaluate a proposed plea bargain, the judge must know all the terms of the deal, including any future conditions or unusual aspects.
 For example, if Donnie Defendant is offered a lighter sentence in return for future testimony against a codefendant, the parties must make this condition clear to the judge when presenting the terms of the plea.
 Similarly, the parties would have to inform the judge if there is anything unusual in how the defendant will complete his sentence—for example, if the terms of the plea require him to perform 600 hours of community service but only on weekends.

 Yes, the judge has a choice of whether to accept or reject a plea agreement.
 To make that decision, the judge evaluates whether the punishment is appropriate in light of the seriousness of the charges, the defendant's character, and the defendant's prior criminal record.

 While plea procedure varies from judge to judge and jurisdiction to jurisdiction, judges must always decide whether to accept the plea terms before the defendant actually enters the plea.

-When judges decide on a proposed plea bargain, they can:
+When judges decide on a proposed plea bargain, they may be able to:

-Sentence bargaining.
 In some jurisdictions, if the prosecution and the defendant agree to a sentence and the judge accepts the negotiated plea, that judge must accept the entire agreement, including the agreed-upon sentence.
-In other jurisdictions, even when accepting a plea agreement, the judge isn't required to accept the sentencing recommendation.
-Some jurisdictions require that the accused be given the opportunity to withdraw the plea if the judge doesn't follow the sentencing recommendation.
+Other states don't require the judge to accept the sentencing recommendation even when accepting a plea agreement.
+And some jurisdictions require that the accused be given the opportunity to withdraw the plea if the judge doesn't follow the sentencing recommendation.